-7 Suspensions before a permanent exclusion
+8 Suspensions before a permanent exclusion

-7.1 In exceptional circumstances, pupils may receive a suspension prior to a permanent exclusion.
+8.1 In exceptional circumstances, pupils may receive a suspension prior to a permanent exclusion.
 For each decision, the headteacher will send the relevant letter setting out the rights of parents.
 A suspension cannot be converted into a permanent exclusion and so any subsequent permanent exclusion would be a fresh decision due to commence immediately after the suspension had ended.
 Exceptional circumstances may include where further evidence has come to light, or where the incident was serious and time is required to fully investigate the circumstances and consider alternatives.

-8 Directing off-site and managed moves
+9 Directing off-site and managed moves

-- 8.1 Before taking any decision to permanently exclude a pupil, the headteacher will consider whether a direction to attend alternative provision and/or a managed move as part of a planned intervention would be a reasonable alternative that should be considered. - 8.2 In the case of directing a pupil off-site to alternative provision, the aim of any direction is for it to be used as a short-term measure as part of the school's behaviour management strategy to improve a pupil's behaviour where in-school interventions and/or outreach have been unsuccessful or are deemed inappropriate.
-While parental consent is not needed, discussions would take place with parents to feed in their views about the options. - 8.3 For a managed move to take place there needs to be agreement between the School, the parents and the new school that a managed move should occur.
-Before a managed move is agreed to, the pupil attend the new school for a trial period to ensure that the new school would be suitable for them.
+- 9.1 Before taking any decision to permanently exclude a pupil, the headteacher will consider whether a direction to attend alternative provision and/or a managed move as part of a planned intervention would be a reasonable alternative that should be considered. - 9.2 In the case of directing a pupil off-site to alternative provision, the aim of any direction is for it to be used as a short-term measure as part of the school's behaviour management strategy to improve a pupil's behaviour where in-school interventions and/or outreach have been unsuccessful or are deemed inappropriate.
+While parental consent is not needed, discussions would take place with parents to feed in their views about the options.

+9.3 For a managed move to take place there needs to be agreement between the School, the parents and the new school that a managed move should occur.
+Before a managed move is agreed to, the pupil will attend the new school for a fixed period as a direction off-site to ensure that the new school would be suitable for them.
 We will share relevant information with the new school and check that they have an integration strategy.
-At the end of this period, the relevant parties (including the parents) will review the placement before a decision is taken about whether the move becomes permanent.
+At the end of this direction period, the relevant parties (including the parents) will review the placement before a decision is taken about whether the move becomes permanent.

-9 Independent review panels (IRPs)
+10 Independent review panels (IRPs)

-- 9.1 HET will support with arrangements for IRPs, and requests for an IRP where a permanent exclusion has been upheld should be made to Mrs Dianne Hamilton, Chair of Governors, within 15 school days. - 9.2 Further details on the role and powers of IRPs can be found in Part Ten of the Statutory Guidance on Exclusions.
+- 10.1 The local authority arranges IRPs on the school's behalf, and requests where a permanent exclusion decision has been upheld should be made to The Admissions Team at Hull City Council, Room 128, Guildhall, Alfred Gelder Street, Kingston upon Hull, HU1 2AA (within 15 school days). - 10.2 Further details on the role and powers of IRPs can be found in Part Ten of the Statutory Guidance on Exclusions and Suspensions.

-10 Reconsideration by the governing board
+11 Reconsideration by the governing board

 Where an IRP either recommends reconsideration or quashes the initial decision of the governing board, the decision will be considered within 10 school days.
-This may involve a rehearing with oral evidence given by the School and parents or may be a reconsideration with only the governing board members and the clerk present.
+This may involve a rehearing with oral evidence given by the school and parents or may be a reconsideration with only the governing board members and the clerk present.